Quick access to cash to buy a bargain property or to keep a project on track.

 Applying for property development finance

-Provided your credit rating is approved, you have sufficient deposit, and the lender has been sold on the financial outcomes of your proposed development (commonly referred to as an ‘exit strategy’), a bridging loan may typically be arranged very swiftly – giving you the chance to quickly secure an investment opportunity.
+Provided your credit history is OK, you have sufficient deposit, and the lender has been sold on the financial outcomes of your proposed development (commonly referred to as an ‘exit strategy’), a bridging loan may typically be arranged very swiftly – giving you the chance to quickly secure an investment opportunity.